micjobfigueroa/github-basics/README.md

 ```
 git branch
-* list out branches
+:list out branches

 git branch branch-name
-* create a new branch
+:create a new branch

 git checkout branch-name
-* switch to the newly created branch
+:switch to the newly created branch

 git checkout -b branch-name
-* shortcut! - use this command to create & switch to the new branch
+:Shortcut! - use this command to create & switch to the new branch

 git push origin branch-name
-* push branch & changes to github
+:push branch & changes to github
 ```